 3. Zone your bedroom

-In the same way you would when organizing a kitchen, think about how you use your bedroom and arrange items accordingly.
+Think about how you use your bedroom and arrange items accordingly.

 ‘Designating an area for sleeping, dressing, putting makeup on and so on gives structure and creates a nice sense of flow to the room, plus you’ll have a clear idea of what needs to go where.
 This will help you stay on top of organization going forwards,’ home organizer Emma George of Declutter with Emma.